lee1981b/python-roadmap/Custom_Scripts/README.md

+                                       *** Custom Python Scripts ***

-# This Directory Contains Various Very Basic Scripts.
+This Directory Contains Various Very Basic Scripts.
 These Are To Help You Get Started With The Basics And Then Add To Them As Required To Build Larger Scrpts.

 - PortScaner.py, Scans a single Host/Network (TCP or UDP) for open ports.
 > python3 PortScanner.py <IP address> <start port> <end port> [-u|-n]